medabida/savy/README.md

-# savy
+# Savy
-savy.js is an ultra-light jQuery plugin that automatically saves form values in the client side (using HTML5 localStorage) and restore them on your next visit.
-A great solution to preventing data loss in case the browser is refreshed or the page is suddenly closed.
+an ultra-light jQuery plugin that automatically saves form values in the client side (using HTML5 localStorage) and restore them on your next visit.
+A great solution to prevent data loss in case the browser is refreshed or the page is suddenly closed.

 Supported elements:
 -------------------------